 - Mail to California Fish and Game Commission, P.O.
 Box 944209, Sacramento, CA 94244-2090

-- Deliver to California Fish and Game Commission, 1416 Ninth Street, Room 1320, Sacramento, CA 95814 (during the pandemic, you must call first to set an appointment )
+- Deliver to California Fish and Game Commission, 715 P Street, 16th Floor, Sacramento, CA 95814 (during the pandemic, please call one business day in advance)

 A petition will be rejected by Commission staff if it is not submitted on form FGC 1, if it fails to contain necessary information in each of the required categories listed on FGC 1, or if it does not pertain to regulations under the Commission’s authority.
 A rejected petition will be returned to the petitioner by the Commission staff within 10 working days of receipt.